Boomni/alx-low_level_programming/0x03-debugging/README.md

 # C - Debugging
 ***
 Errors in code are called **bugs** and they can affect the compilation of a program<br><br>
-Debugging is the process of finding and fixing errors in software that prevents it from running correctly.
+Debugging is the process of finding and fixing errors in software that prevents it from running correctly. <br><br>
 More advanced programmers and industry engineers use debugging tools such as gdb or built-in tools that IDEs have.
 However, it’s important to understand the concepts and processes of debugging manually.
 ***
 ## In this project I learned about the following:
  * What is debugging